NEOCompToronto/NEOCompetition/NEOT - White Paper.md

 4. Technical skills to leverage newer aggregation tools: Companies that are keen on leveraging big-data tools often face a shortage of talent to plan, execute, and maintain systems.

-#### Cost is expensive
+#### Affordability

 Existing IoT solutions are expensive because of the high infrastructure and maintenance cost associated with centralized clouds, large server farms, and networking equipment.
 The sheer amount of communications that will have to be handled when there are tens of billions of IoT devices will increase those costs substantially.

 Blockchain based IoT can result in cost saving which is due to easier device management by using a blockchain based decentralized approach.
 The IoT network can be optimized for performance by using blockchain.
 The peer-to-peer communication model provided by blockchain can help to reduce costs because there is no need to store IoT data centrally for millions of devices or implementation of complex public key infrastructure for security, the storage and processing requirements can also be distributed to all IoT devices on the blockchain.
-Devices can communicate with each other directly or via routers as well
+Devices can communicate with each other directly or via routers as well.

-#### Single points of failure

-Current IoT ecosystems rely on centralized, brokered communication models, otherwise known as the server/client paradigm.
-All devices are identified, authenticated and connected through cloud servers that sport huge processing and storage capacities. cloud servers will remain a bottleneck and point of failure that can disrupt the entire network.

-A blockchain-based IoT model differs from the traditional IoT network paradigm. decentralization, which is at the very core of blockchain technology, can eliminate single points of failure in an IoT network and create a more resilient ecosystem for devices to run on.
-For example, a central server perhaps is not able to cope with the amount of data that billions of IoT devices (things) are producing at high frequency

 #### Maintenance